mdx-workshop/mdx-submissions21/paper.md

 # Summary

 This paper presents KUIELAB-MDX-Net, a source separation model based on deep learning.
-KIELab-MDX-Net took a second place on the leaderboard A and a third place on the leaderboard B in the Music Demixing Challenge.
+KUIELab-MDX-Net took second place on leaderboard A and third place on leaderboard B in the Music Demixing Challenge.

 # Introduction